 Parkinson’s Law is often cited in discussions of time management and productivity, as it suggests that setting strict deadlines can help people accomplish tasks more efficiently.
 It also highlights the importance of prioritization and focus, as people may waste time on low-priority tasks if they have too much time available.

-My theory is that people tend to put off tasks until closer to the deadline or they focus on pieces of the task that are relatively unimportant for its delivery.
+My theory is that people tend to put off tasks until closer to the deadline or they start by spending time on pieces of the task that are relatively unimportant for its delivery.